uranos-gpu/uranos-gpu/README.md

 # Running

-URANOS runs with a standard MPI launcher (`mpirun`) and requires an input file (`file.dat`) defining the physical and numerical setup, plus an optional restart file (`restart.bin`) if resuming from previous results; examples of `file.dat` are available in the `tests` folder.
-On GPU systems, MPI ranks should match the number of GPUs per node, and the appropriate compiler/MPI/CUDA modules must be loaded according to the cluster’s documentation.
+URANOS runs with a standard MPI launcher (`mpirun`) and requires an input file (`file.dat`) defining the physical and numerical setup.
+An optional restart file (`restart.bin`) can be provided to resume a simulation from previous results.
+Examples of `file.dat` are available in the `tests` folder.

+On GPU systems, the number of MPI ranks should match the number of GPUs available per node.
+The appropriate compiler, MPI, and CUDA modules must be loaded before execution, according to the cluster’s documentation.

 ## Examples